 We started from scratch in Part 1 and made the infrastructure evolve since then.
-We created new stacks, updated existing ones, had errors leading to rollbacks, … By now, I am sure you have a good grasp of how Cloudformation ticks.
+If you followed up to part 5, we created new stacks, updated existing ones, had errors leading to rollbacks, … By now, I am sure you have a good grasp of how Cloudformation ticks.

 For the last stretch, we are just going to add scaling rules and a few commodities, like choosing the instance type in the Cloudformation interface instead of having it hardcoded in a file.
 A few final touches.